desichele/BOCClimateSummary/README.md

 Welcome,

 The climate summary project is build with MAVEN.
-Please follow the instruction below to compile test and run the application.
+After downloading please rename directory mvn -> .mvn and settings -> .settings first.
+Please follow the instruction given below to compile test and run the application.

 All the commands needs to run on application root /WeatherApp directory where pom.xml is present.